Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ## Troubleshooting & Known Issues

-* **[PCGamingWiki Page for more info](https://www.pcgamingwiki.com/wiki/Pinchcliffe_Grand_Prix) (if you have more issues see the glossary page for potential workarounds, also includes, shortcuts, minigame location guide, savegame location, cheats)
+* **[PCGamingWiki Page for more info](https://www.pcgamingwiki.com/wiki/Pinchcliffe_Grand_Prix)** (if you have more issues see the glossary page for potential workarounds, also includes, shortcuts, minigame location guide, savegame location, cheats)
+* **Alt-Tabbing** without dgVoodoo 2 has lots of issues due to it being a fullscreen exclusive game, including windows monitor setup being moved around, getting color issues ingame when you tab back into the game, and more
 * **Multiple Monitors:** Use dgVoodoo2 to force the game into a borderless windowed mode.
 * **Steam Overlay/Controllers:** If you add the game as a non-steam game to use controller configurations, the Windows XP compatibility setting causes the `.exe` to run as administrator.
 This requires **Steam to also run as administrator** for the overlay and controller input to be detected.